kociumba/qk/README.md

 ## Build features

-The embedding module provides compile time utilities, for embedding files into your binaries, some parts of that functionality are availible in code to be imported and used in the `qk::embed` namespace.
+The embedding module provides compile time utilities, for embedding files into your binaries, some parts of that functionality are available in code to be imported and used in the `qk::embed` namespace.

 But the core functionality is provided through cmake and the `qk_embedder` tool, which allow for compiling files into objects which can then be linked to embed data without the overhead of tools like bin2c which go through the compiler